Highflyer (horse): Stud record

 Tattersall's grand plan for Highflyer was built to make him rich, and it certainly accomplished its task.
 It rested on two main points.
 First, Tattersall would breed Highflyer to as many mares as possible, bringing in income from the stud fee (a practice for which he was criticised, as many thought he was over-breeding the animal and later pointed to Highflyer's death at 19 to be proof of that fact).
 To help accomplish this, he stood his stallion at his Red Barns farm for the initial fee of 15 guineas, eventually raising the fee to 50 guineas.

 His second tactic was to buy up as many daughters of Eclipse as he could, breed them to Highflyer, and sell them on in-foal.
 This combined the blood of Herod and Eclipse to produce some excellent racehorses who would form the basis of the modern Thoroughbred.
-Estimates have found that Tattersall made at least 15,000 pounds each year off of Highflyer breedings, from which he built a mansion at aptly named it Highflyer Hall.
+Estimates have found that Tattersall made at least 15,000 pounds each year off of Highflyer breedings, from which he built a mansion aptly named Highflyer Hall.

 However, Tattersall was quick to credit the stallion with his financial success.
 When Highflyer died on 18 October 1793, he was buried in his paddock, and his owner gave the great horse the epitaph: "Here lieth the perfect and beautiful symmetry of the much lamented Highflyer, by whom and his wonderful offspring the celebrated Tattersall acquired a noble fortune, but was not ashamed to acknowledge it."

 Highflyer was the Leading Sire for 15 years (1785–1796, 1798), during which time he produced 469 winners, including three Derby winners, three St. Leger winners, and an Epsom Oaks winner.